RAKSHITART/week1/week2/docs/Readme.md

 - **Generative AI integration** for intelligent maintenance recommendations
 - **Real-time deployment** with interactive dashboards
 - **Real-time AI chatbot** for instant EV battery support
+- **Real-time Report generation** that can be shared with technicians and management
 - **SDG sustainability integration** for environmental impact tracking
 - **Explainable AI** for model interpretability and trust